ncollins/kouzui/README.md

-## Kouzui
+# Kouzui

-A Bittorrent client written in Python to learn more about writing concurrent code.
+A Bittorrent client written in Python to learn more about writing concurrent networking code.
 I worked on this while attending [Recurse Center](https://www.recurse.com/) during the summer of 2018.
 It uses the [Trio](https://trio.readthedocs.io) library for concurrent networking.

-# Installation and running
+## Installation and running

 Kouzui uses the async/await syntax added in Python 3.5, so it will not run on earlier versions of Python.
 It has only been tested with Python 3.6 and Python 3.7, on GNU/Linux (Ubuntu) and Mac OS.